privacypass/challenge-bypass-extension/docs/PROTOCOL.md

 # Overview of protocol

 We give a short, cryptographic overview of the protocol written by George Tankersley.
 Our construction is based on the concept of a Verifiable, Oblivious Pseudorandom Function (VOPRF) related closely to the ROM realization of 2HashDH-NIZK from the \[JKK14\] with the addition of a batch NIZK proof.
-As mentioned before, support for DLEQ proof verification in the extension is still in development and is not considered completely consistent with the protocol description below.

-## Notation

-We have tried to ensure that our notation coincides with the notation that is used to describe the ECVRF construction of [Goldberg et al.](https://tools.ietf.org/pdf/draft-goldbe-vrf-01.pdf).
-However, we have diverged at points since our construction contains extra features; such as oblivious evaluation and batch DLEQ proofs.
-We use CAPTCHA as a catch-all term for some form of proof-of-work internet challenge.
+This VOPRF construction is currently in the process of standardization, and the latest draft can be found [here](https://tools.ietf.org/html/draft-irtf-cfrg-voprf).

 ## Introduction

 The solution that we develop here is a protocol between a user, a challenger and an edge server.
 The edge server proxies user requests for a protected origin and refers the user to the challenger if the request is deemed to be (potentially) malicious.
 The challenger serves a CAPTCHA to the user.
 If the user solves the CAPTCHA, then the challenger issues a batch of signed tokens to the user.
 A user possessing signed tokens may attempt to redeem them with the edge instead of solving a challenge.
 If the edge verifies that a redemption pass contains a token signed by the challenger that has not already been spent, then the edge allows the connection through to the origin.

 ## Preliminaries